Explore Peru's Andean Paradise

 Huacachina

-Activities: Sandboarding and dune buggy rides in this desert oasis.
+Activities: Sandboarding, dune buggy rides in desert oasis.

 Specialties: Pisco sours, local wines.

-Activities: Trekking in Huascarán National Park, visiting Laguna 69, and exploring ancient ruins.
+Activities: Trekking in Huascarán Park, visit Laguna 69.

 Specialties: Cuy, pachamanca.